 "Will you share with me, what you two spoke about?"

-"Listen, I’m sorry I didn’t call you.
-We are speaking now, isn't it what you want?"
+Elena wanted to smash her mobile on the wall.
+"Listen, I'm sorry I didn't call you.
+We are speaking now.
+Is this not what you want?"

-"You aren’t speaking with me; you are brushing me off.
-I bet, you spoke for hours with your Canadian woman."
-Dmitry's voice suddenly softened.
+"You aren't speaking with me; you are brushing me off.
+I bet you spoke for hours with your Canadian woman."
+Dmitry's voice softened.
 "Did you miss me at all?
 Can I see you?"

 "What do you mean?
 When?"